starknet-io/SNIPs/SNIPS/snip-72.md

 <img src="https://eips.ethereum.org/assets/eip-6551/diagram.png" width="100%" alt="ERC6551 illustration">

-The following diagram illustrates the relationship between NFTs, NFT holders, token bound accounts, and the Registry:
+The following diagram illustrates the relationship between NFTs, NFT holders, token bound accounts, and the Registry.

 ## Registry
 The registry is a singleton contract that serves as the entry point for all token bound account address queries.
 It has three functions: